openstack/i18n/doc/source/handling_bugs.rst

 The translatable strings are extracted from a source project.
 So some i18n bugs might be caused by bugs in the original strings/source codes of a source project which contains these translatable strings.
-Those kind of bugs shoud be fixed in the source project.
+Those kind of bugs should be fixed in the source project.

 In most cases, a source project would be one of: